oh4d/blog/_posts/2020-03-11-the-server-was-unable-to-return-a-response-in-the-time-allotted,-but-may-still-be-processing-the-request-(get-configmaps)-/-OR-Why-Its-Time-to-Move-to-Helm3.md

 ---
 layout: post
 title: the server was unable to return a response in the time allotted, but may still be processing the request (get configmaps) / OR Why Its Time to Move to Helm3
+description: how to solve helm error the server was unable to return a response in the time allotted, but may still be processing the request (get configmaps)
 lang: en
 categories:
     - Kubernetes